-To capture the essence of these new forms of texts, Hayles will propose the term technotexts (which she likens to hypertexts) as "literary works that connect the technology that produces them with the work's verbal constructions" (Hayles, 2002, p.26) and identifies three of their main characteristics: they must contain multiple reading paths, chunked text and a some kind of linking mechanism (Hayles, 2002, p.26).
+To capture the essence of these new forms of texts, Hayles will propose the term technotexts (which she likens to hypertexts) as "literary works that connect the technology that produces them with the work's verbal constructions" (Hayles, 2002, p.26) and identifies three of their main characteristics : they must contain multiple reading paths, chunked text and a some kind of linking mechanism (p.26).
+Interestingly enough, Aarseth emphasizes narrative in a more preponderant way by insisting on the "non-linear" and "multicursal" (Aarseth, 1997, p.41) properties of non-traditional texts.
+The salient term cybertext used throughout his book on ergodic literature denotes :

-Interestingly enough, Aarseth emphasizes narrative in a more preponderant way by insisting on the "non-linear" and "multicursal" (NEED REF) properties of non-traditional texts.
-The salient term cybertext used throughout his book on ergodic literature denotes literary communications systems where the functional differences among the mechanical parts play a defining role in determining the aesthetic process.
+[...] the wide range of possible textualities seen as a typology of machines, as various kinds of literary communications systems where the functional differences among the mechanical parts play a defining role in determining the aesthetic process.
 (1997, p.22)

-[...] the wide range of possible textualities seen as a typology of machines, as various kinds of